tsobe/lobiani/doc/adr/0009-develop-admin-tool-as-spa.md

 - More pipelines need to be maintained in CI
 - Compatibility issues between frontend and backend may be detected later, during the integration stage
+- Complete client-side rendering may degrade the user experience a bit

 ## Decision